Kyrixen/TinyBlox/ASSET_LICENSE.md

    logos, icons, world data, or other non-source-code content distributed within the `assets/` directory of this project.

-   "Licensor" shall mean the copyright owner, Kyrixen Tirev.
+   "Licensor" shall mean the copyright owner, Kyrixen.

    "You" (or "Your") shall mean any individual or legal entity exercising permissions granted by this License.